Skip to Content

 A Class 2 ebike has a throttle, much like the ones you find on a motorcycle.
 The motor’s primary function is to still assist in the pedal power.
 But you have the option of using a throttle for an extra boost of on-demand power.

 Class 2 models also stop providing assistance when the bike reaches 20 mph.
+They are typically allowed wherever bikes are allowed.

 Class 3

-These bikes only offer pedal-assist power, but can still help shave off a little travel distance time.
+These bikes only offer pedal-assist power but can still help shave off a little travel distance time.

 Legal Limitations